 - To set the time yourself, select the Manually set option and change the value in the Date and Time fields.
 Use the format indicated below the entry field. - 6.
-Create or edit a unique appliance Description to help you identify and manage the system, particularly when there will be multiple appliances deployed. - The description is displayed in the appliance list in the TRITON Unified Security Center when the appliance is added there. - 7.
+Enter an appliance Description.
+This is especially important if multiple appliances will be deployed.
+The description is displayed in the appliance list in the TRITON Manager when the appliance is added there. - 7.
 Click OK to save your changes.

-Step 4: Configure RiskVision component interaction
+Step 4: Configure TRITON RiskVision component interaction

-Still in the Appliance manager:
+Still in the Appliance Manager:

 - 1. Navigate to the Configuration > RiskVision Components page to specify which TRITON RiskVision components are active on the appliance, and where the appliance gets configuration and Internet policy information. - 2.
-Select a Policy Source mode: - If you are installing only one TRITON RiskVision appliance, or if this is the first TRITON RiskVision appliance that you are installing, select Full policy source.
+Select a Policy Source mode: - If you are installing only one TRITON RiskVision appliance, or if this is the first TRITON RiskVision appliance you are installing, select Full policy source.